Recommended Countries for Getting a Second Passport through Investment

 Antigua is the more developed and touristy of the two islands.
 Barbuda is mostly composed of beaches and low-lying flat lands.
 Antigua actually offers four citizenship by investment options.

-1. You can donate at least US$100,000 to the National Development Fund.
+1. You can donate at least US$230,000 to the National Development Fund.
 This donation covers up to a family of four (the main applicant, spouse, and two children).
-If you have a larger family, the minimum donation increases to at least US$125,000.
+Processing fees run US$10,000 for a single applicant and US$20,000 for a family of up to four, with another US$10,000 for each dependant from the fifth onwards.

 1. You can invest in real estate.
-There are some requirements, such as a minimum investment of US$400,000.
+There are some requirements, such as a minimum investment of US$300,000.
 The property must be located in an approved development area and be held for at least five years.
-There is a loophole for two related applicants, such as siblings (along with their spouses and families) to apply together and invest US$200,000 each in real estate.
+Two related applicants can apply together against the same development, though each application still has to clear the US$300,000 threshold on its own.

 1. You can invest at least US$1.5 million in an approved company.
 That company has to be either a proposed company or an existing company approved by the Citizens by Investment Unit.
 The majority of the qualifying companies tend to focus on real estate and tourism.

-1. A newer program exists that involves a US$150,000 donation to the UWI fund.
+1. A newer program exists that involves a US$260,000 investment in the UWI fund, processing fees included.
 It covers passports for up to six family members.
 One family member can also attend university tuition-free for a full year.
-This is the most cost-effective way to get a second passport in the world.
+For a family of six it works out cheaper per head than the National Development Fund route.

 A passport through Antigua and Barbuda would allow for visa-free or visa-on-arrival travel to 150 destinations around the world.